westerlymerlin/Oxide-Laser-Controller/README.md

 ----------------------------------------------------

-`laserclass.py`	  activates the laser vis a TTL line from GPIO using PWM for power modulation
+`laserclass.py`	  activates the laser via a TTL interface from GPIO using PWM for power modulation
+`camera.py`    Manages video and image feed from USB webcam

 ### JSON Commands
 `{"laser": "off"}` Switch off the laser
 `{"laser": "on"}` Switch on the laser
 `{"setlaserpower": nn.n}` set the laser power to nn.n%
 `{"laserstatus": 1}` Read the laser status (returns power and if the laser is firing)
 `{"setlasertimeout": nnn}` change the default maximum time the laser can fire to nnn seconds (default is 300)
+`{"camera": "read"}` Get a base64 encoded jpeg of the video camera

-`{'gettemperature', 1}` Return the pyrometer temperature and maximum attained temperature `{'resetmax', 1}` Reset the maximum pyrometer temperature reading `{'pyrolaser', 'off'}` Switch off the rangefinder laser
+`{'gettemperature', 1}` Return the pyrometer temperature and maximum attained temperature
+`{'resetmax', 1}` Reset the maximum pyrometer temperature reading
+`{'pyrolaser', 'off'}` Switch off the rangefinder laser
 `{'pyrolaser', 'on'}` Switch on the rangefinder laser

 `{"restart": "pi"}` Restart the rsapberry pi after a 15 second delay